 We are currently sourcing as many soft drinks as we can in glass or aluminium cans for recycling.
 We already recycle all glass bottles.
 Plus from this point we are offering our great Derbyshire tap water for you to serve yourself.
 The remaining single use bottles we sell should be recycled with the black plant pots too.
 Our food waste is collected for use in Bio Waste electricity generation and our cooking fat goes for processing into fuel.

-You love their award winning sausages with Moss Valley Farm being our nearest food supplier only one and a half miles away.
+You’ll love the award winning sausages from Moss Valley Farm who are our nearest food supplier.
+They are only one and a half miles away.

-We have been recycling all cardboard packaging from the whole site fro many yeas and all our used compost and plant material is recycled in North Derbyshire to be used as soil improver.
+We have been recycling all cardboard packaging from the whole site for many yeas and all our used compost and plant material is recycled in North Derbyshire to be used as soil improver.

 Wherever possible we use local growers and suppliers to reduce the miles our plants and product travel.
-Unfortunately this isn’t a major horticultural production area so many plants travel from the south and east to reach us.
-However, we have always support British nurseries and import very little from the continent.
+Unfortunately this region isn’t a major horticultural production area so many plants travel from the south and east to reach us.
+To save transport costs, and be more efficient many UK competitive production nurseries combine delivery together.
+This also means less carbon being released.
+Ferndale has always support British nurseries and imports very little from the continent.

-We will be encouraging our suppliers to increase the amount of recyclable packaging for future ranges.
+We are encouraging our suppliers to increase the amount of recyclable packaging for future ranges or reduce it.

-As we improve the buildings we always increase the insulation within the structures and have installed a heating control that reduces the amount of fuel oil we use and thus reduces our carbon dioxide emissions.
+As we improve our buildings we increase the insulation within the structures and have installed a heating control that reduces the amount of fuel oil we use and thus reduces our carbon dioxide emissions.

 Well this sound like an environmental police now doesn’t it?